©Prince Gyasi, The last one

 So it is with the Ghanaian Prince Gyasin that in 2018, Vanity Fair ranked among the list of 9 avant-garde visual artists to follow.
 Apple, for its part, is collaborating with this 23-year-old young man based in Accra, who works on a lively chromatic palette in flat monochrome areas in tune with our century.

 His “colorblock” photos taken using an iPhone or a digital Fuji push the saturation to the maximum and explore the color chart of black skin by celebrating their photogenicity.
-Like Wassily Kandinsky (1866-1944), Prince Gyasina has the particularity of being synesthetic: he is one of those rare people capable of “ visualize sounds », who are " listen to colors », a associate colors with emotions.
+Like Wassily Kandinsky (1866-1944), Prince Gyasina has the particularity of being synesthetic: he is one of those rare people capable of “ visualize sounds », who are " listen to colors », and associate colors with emotions.

 ©Prince Gyasin, Restoration